 +-------+-------------+------+-----+---------+-------+

-The following example relocates the age column before the name column and changes the data type of the age column to VARCHAR.
+The following example shows how to use the ALTER COLUMN statement to move the age column before the name column and change its data type to VARCHAR.

 obclient> ALTER TABLE tbl1 MODIFY COLUMN age VARCHAR(50) BEFORE name;

-Execute DESCRIBE tbl1; again to view the table schema of tbl1.
-The result is as follows, showing that the age column is relocated before the name column and the data type of the age column is VARCHAR:
+If you execute the DESCRIBE tbl1; command again, the output is as follows.
+The age column is displayed before the name column, and the data type of age is VARCHAR.

 +-------+-------------+------+-----+---------+-------+